joz-k/LockFreeSpscQueue/examples/README.md

         auto block2 = write_scope.get_block2();

-        // Copy data into the contiguous memory blocks. std::copy_n(data.begin(), block1.size(), block1.begin());
+        // Copy data into the contiguous memory blocks.
+        // Note: To move data, wrap the source iterator with `std::make_move_iterator`
+        // as in the example above.
+        std::copy_n(data.begin(), block1.size(), block1.begin());
         if (!block2.empty()) {
             std::copy_n(data.begin() + block1.size(), block2.size(), block2.begin());
         }

     }
     // The write is automatically committed when `write_scope` is destroyed.
 }